 Now more than ever, our students are offered an education like no other in the United States.
 They will become actively engaged in the creation of a strong future for both a city and a region.
 The opportunities for community service and other completely unique experiences cannot be duplicated at any national institution of higher learning.

 Accredited by the AACSB and recognized by U.S. News & World Report as one of the "Best Business Programs" in the country, the College of Business is equally proud of its consistent wins at the American Marketing Association competitions.
 For undergraduate business majors who wish to complete an MBA degree at Loyola, a 5-year program is available.

-Within the College of Business, all students participate in Loyola's Portfolio Program; a series of 8 non-credit semester courses.
-These begin in freshman year with topics related to personal development and culminate in job search planning and interviewing senior year.
-As part of this program, during freshman year, small groups of students will be matched up with successful business executives from the New Orleans area.
-The mentors meet with their groups a number of times during the year, in settings as diverse as networking mixers on campus to informal meetings with the mentor's business associates at local restaurants.
+Within the College of Business Administration, all students participate in Loyola's Portfolio Program; a series of 8 noncredit semester courses.
+With topics focusing on personal development freshmen year to job search planning and interviewing senior year, Loyola Business students are prepared.
+As part of this program, small groups of students will be matched up with successful business executives from the New Orleans area.
+The mentors meet with their groups throughout the year in settings as diverse as networking mixers on campus to informal meetings with the mentor's business associates at local restaurants.

-Within the College of Social Sciences, the School of Mass Communication houses award winning programs in public relations, journalism and advertising.
-This includes the Loyola Bateman team which won the 2008, 2009 and 2012 national competition sponsored by the Public Relations Student Society of America (PRSSA), the 2006 Pacemaker Award winning Maroon student newspaper, and the advertising team.
+Within the College of Arts and Sciences, the School of Mass Communication houses award winning programs in public relations, journalism and advertising.
+This includes the Loyola Bateman team which has won numerous national competitions sponsored by the Public Relations Student Society of America (PRSSA), the Pacemaker Award winning student newspaper, The Maroon, and a studentled advertising and PR team.